ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Upon receipt of the request, the Issuer validates the following conditions:

 - The TokenRequest contains a supported token_type
-- The TokenRequest.issuer_key_id corresponds to a key ID of a Public Key owned by the issuer.
+- The TokenRequest.token_key_id corresponds to a key ID of a Public Key owned by the issuer.
 - The TokenRequest.blinded_msg is of the correct size

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error